State rests after jurors view bloody Parkland school massacre site

 Soon after, prosecutors rested their case, and Scherer dismissed jurors until the trial resumes Aug.
 22.

+"This applies during the entire recess, whether you are at home, whether you're at the Publix or anywhere else — taking a walk in your neighborhood, somebody may have found out that you're on the jury — you may not discuss it," she said.

-Prosecutors, who are winding up their case, hope the visit will help prove that the former student's actions were cold, calculated, heinous and cruel; created a great risk of death to many people and "interfered with a government function" — all aggravating factors under Florida's capital punishment law.
+Prosecutors hope the campus visit will help prove that the former student's actions were cold, calculated, heinous and cruel; created a great risk of death to many people and "interfered with a government function" — all aggravating factors under Florida's capital punishment law.

 Under Florida court rules, neither the judge nor the attorneys are allowed to speak to the jurors — and the jurors aren't allowed to converse with each other — when they retrace the path Cruz followed on Feb.
 14, 2018, as he methodically moved from floor to floor, firing down hallways and into classrooms as he went.
 The jurors have already seen surveillance video of the shooting and photographs of its aftermath.